brandcm/Pan_3d_Genome/scripts/notebooks/README.md

 This directory contains notebooks to compile, analyze, and visualize results.
 Notebooks are described and listed below in the order they should be run.

-- the basenji subdirectory contains scripts to run Akita and is required by visualize_maps notebooks.
+- basenji/ contains scripts to run Akita and is required by visualize_maps notebooks.

 - generate_dataframes.ipynb compiles and filters pairwise comparisons for use in the other notebooks in this directory.